 Week 5: Wednesday, May 26, 5-6:30 p.m.
 EST

-A conversation with Cathy Park Hong, Robert Jones, Jr., Laila Lalami, Valeria Luiselli, and Tommy Orange (Cheyenne and Arapaho).
+With Cathy Park Hong, Patricia Engel, Robert Jones, Jr., Laila Lalami, and Tommy Orange (Cheyenne and Arapaho).
 Moderated by Lisa Lucas.
 Opening performance by Sandra Lilia Velasquez.